VolkanSah/Website-Backup-with-Wget/README.md

 - -r: Recursively downloads files from a website, following links and directory structure.
 - -nc: Skips downloading files that already exist in the local directory.
 - -np: Does not follow links to parent directories.
+- -timeout=SECONDS: Sets the read timeout for downloads.
+This can be useful if you want to stop the download after a certain period of inactivity and retry later.

+## Example of setting a timeout and retrying later:
 For more information on wget, consult the official documentation.
+    wget -mkEpnp --timeout=30 -c https://example.com
+This command sets a timeout of 30 seconds.
+If the download is interrupted due to the timeout, it can be resumed with the -c option.

+For more information on wget, consult the [official documentation](https://www.gnu.org/software/wget/).

 ## License
 This project is licensed under the MIT License